 Now, on to the classes!
 I am taking four modules this semester: Two on Mondays and one each on Thursdays and Fridays.
 In addition to my courses, I will be working steadily on my dissertation which is due in August (Yikes!)

 Media Regulation and Policy: Leveson Inquiry, anyone?
-My guess is that the inquiry will play heavily in this class as we look at the issues of regulating the media.
+The inquiry will play heavily in this class as we look at the issues of regulating the media.
 We will look at questions of who the media are and who should be charged with regulating them.
-It’s a sticky topic, but should make for great discussions.
+It’s a sticky topic but should make for great discussions.
 The class will be graded on two assignments: An essay due toward the middle of the semester and a proposal for a new piece of regulation policy (or for the abolition of an existing policy) due at the end of the semester.

 There will be lots and lots of writing happening this semester, that’s for sure!
 But I’m excited about it, really!